chilcano/ghpages-holosecio/ghp-scripts/content/post/2021-07-06-sast-in-sdlc-for-cloud-native-apps.md

 4. Infrastructure as Code (Terraform, CloudFormation, Kubernetes manifests, ...)
 5. Configuration code (Chef, Bash, Ansible, ...)

 Then, we are going to require 5 or less different SAST tools to review statically the code for each kind of code or artifact.
-Below I show a SAST tool list where you can pickup any tool for convenience or requirements.
+Below I show a SAST tool list where you can pickup any tool for convenience or based on your requirements.

 ### Opensource SAST tools for Cloud-Native stacks